-Suunto has joined in the fun at CES 2018 with its new fitness watch.
-Aptly named Suunto Fitness 3, this is both a personal training companion for active people and elegant timepiece for everyday use.
+Suunto has launched its Fitness 3 sports watch.
+Announced earlier this year, this is both a personal training companion for active people and elegant timepiece for everyday use.

 Suunto 3 Fitness comes with a Valencell’s optical heart rate monitor which is typically seen as very reliable when it comes to quality of readings.
 It is this data that Firstbeat’s analytics engine taps into to provide personalized information and guidance.